Sid1279/SumoBot/README.md

 ## Acknowledgments

 This project was built in the TEJ4M0 course for the SumoBot competition.
 The 3D-printed custom bumper enhances the bot's design and showcases the integration of hardware and software components.
-Please look at the tinkerCAD circuit as well as the SumoBot images in the repository for a better idea of what the project is :)
+Please look at the TinkerCAD circuit as well as the SumoBot images in the repository for a better idea of what the project is :)

 Feel free to explore and experiment with the code, hardware, and customization options to create your own unique bot project!